SQream/sqream_docs/connecting_to_sqream/client_drivers/dataiku/index.rst

 In your Dataiku web interface:

 #.
-Define a DSS S3 Dataset

-#.
-Add the Plugin to your Flow using Git repository:
+Upload the plugin from the following SQreamDB Git repository:

    .. code-block:: console

+	-- Repository URL:
 	git@github.com:SQream/dataiku_plugin.git

+	-- Path in repository:
+	s3_bulk_load

 #.
+Define a DSS S3 dataset.

+#.
+Add the plugin to your flow.

+#.
 Set the S3 Dataset as Input of the Plugin (mandatory).

 #.
-Assign a name for the output Dataset stored in your Sqreamd connection.
+Assign a name for the output dataset stored in your SQreamDB connection.

 #.
 Provide AWS Access Key and Secret Key by either:
  a.
 Filling in the values in the Plugin form